 Madewell – many 100% cotton and 100% linen items, not sure about worker wages

-Maggie’s Organics – an old name in the organic cotton movement
+Maggie’s Organics – an long-time name in the organic cotton, fair trade movement

 PACT – organic cotton clothing for adults and kiddos